syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 {% endtabs %}

 5.Place the Tesseract language data {E.g eng.traineddata} in the local system and provide a path to the OCR processor.
-Please use the following link to download OCR language data for other languages. https://github.com/tesseract-ocr/tessdata
+Please use the OCR language data for other languages using the following link, https://github.com/tesseract-ocr/tessdata

 {% tabs %}